 Request, needed, expected

-- He asked for buying a new bike from his father.
+- He asked to buy a new bike from his father.

 - My friend asks me for a glass of water.

 - The boy was assured of passing the examination.

 - Lora was assured of performing in the program.

 37. At lunch

 A meal is eaten in the middle of the day